A world leader in organ preservation

 - only 10% of global demand is met.

 Low utilization of donated organs drives demand for machine perfusion.
-Approximately 1.7 million organ translants needed each year.
+Approximately 1.7 million organ transplants needed each year.
 With only 170,000 organ transplants each year, only 10% of global demand is met.

 Approximately